-- Ten Common Sense Economic Truths outs the false values, assumptions, and logic of the old economy.
+- Ten Common Sense Economic Truths foundational to a functional economy.

 - Which Story? contrasts the underlying assumptions of the old and new economies and asks you to identify which you find more consistent with your experience and understanding.

-- Healthy Markets spells out the essential design principles of a healthy market economy mimics the structure and capacity for rule-based self-organization of a healthy ecosystem.
+- Healthy Markets spells out the essential design principles of a healthy market economy that supports the structures and self-organizing processes of a healthy ecosystem.

-- Money Rules addresses the money system as a system of power and identifies the design choices that determine whether money flows to the phantom wealth Wall Street economy to create inflated financial assets or to the real wealth Main Street economy to create a better life for all.
+- Money Rules addresses the system design choices that determine whether money flows to the phantom wealth Wall Street economy to create inflated financial assets or to the real wealth Main Street economy to create a better life for all.

-- What’s New About this New Economy? spells out the differences between two contrasting visions of a New Economy: the magical high-tech fantasy economy and the reality-based living economy.
-The latter vision is of more recent origin, and thus the new version.
+- What’s New About this New Economy? spells out the differences between two contrasting visions of a New Economy: the magical high-tech fantasy economy and the reality-based living Earth economy.

 - New Economy Resources provides a guide to resources for further study, organizing discussions, and action engagement.